amherstiadoctor/8Puzzle-Solver-BFS-A-Star-DFS/README.md

-# CMSC 170 8 Puzzle BFS Solver with GUI
+# CMSC 170 8 Puzzle BFS, DFS, and A* Solver with GUI

 compile with
 `javac -d bin *.java`